 Log in

-We are responsible for the Western Sydney Aerotropolis precincts' major stormwater infrastructure.
-This integrated water cycle management system will be the largest stormwater harvesting scheme in Australia.
+We are responsible for the Western Sydney Aerotropolis initial precincts' major stormwater infrastructure.
+This integrated water system will be the largest stormwater harvesting scheme in Australia.
+Information on this page will help developers applying for development applications and Section 73 Compliance Certificates within the Aerotropolis initial precincts.

 To support liveable cities and healthy, resilient communities as Western Sydney grows, the NSW Government introduced new waterway health targets for the Wianamatta–South Creek catchment.
 To achieve these environmental, social and economic objectives, we must take a new approach to planning growth.
 We need to integrate water management early and protect sensitive waterways to prevent degradation, erosion and pollution as development occurs.

-We have a once-in-a-generation opportunity to rethink how we deliver essential infrastructure and services, integrating them with the natural landscape to create more sustainable, resilient and liveable places.
+We have a once-in-a-generation opportunity to rethink how we deliver essential water infrastructure and services, integrating them with the natural landscape to create more sustainable, resilient and liveable places.

-We're managing the Aerotropolis initial precincts' drainage networks in partnership with Penrith City and Liverpool City councils, who will manage the non-trunk drainage stormwater network within the roads and streets.
+We're managing the Aerotropolis Initial Precincts' drainage networks in partnership with Penrith City and Liverpool City councils, who will manage the non-trunk drainage stormwater network within the roads and streets.

 The bonding amount acts as financial security.
-It ensures that all developments across the Aerotropolis initial precincts contribute to the cost of providing stormwater services.
+It ensures that all developments across the Aerotropolis initial precincts contributes to the cost of providing stormwater services.
 It also allows us to progress Section 73 compliance certificates for developments proceeding before registered DSPs are in place.

 If you're constructing works that we require, your design needs to be certified before you can start work.
 All design work should be consistent with the draft Stormwater scheme infrastructure design guideline: Western Sydney and its appendices: